VisionLabs/FaceEngineExamples/example8/README.md

         } else process = false;
     }
 ```
-As the result we get flag whether or not liveness detection was successfull.
+As the result we get flag whether or not liveness detection was successful.
-This cycle repeats N times (N is specified as programm argument).
+This cycle repeats N times (N is specified as program argument).
 Program result equals to Bitwise AND of every cycle iteration result.
-if result == true then liveness is successfull, otherwise not.
+if result == true then liveness is successful, otherwise not.

 ## How to run
 ./Example8 <camera_number> <descriptor2.xpk> threshold